RTÉ Radio 1 adds weekend listeners, Today FM slips at lunchtime

 Today FM’s market share slipped to 7.2 per cent, down from 7.5 per cent, while sister station Newstalk increased its market share to 6.3 per cent from 6.2 per cent and said it was reaching a record number of listeners.

 The decision to put Ivan Yates in the competitive drivetime slot was rewarded with a nudge up in its audience.
-The slot, now called the Hard Shoulder, has 139,000 listeners, up 4,000 since the last survey, which meant it overtook Today FM’s the Last Word with Matt Cooper, which fell 2,000 to 134,000.
+The slot, renamed the Hard Shoulder, has 139,000 listeners, up 4,000 since the last survey.
+This means it now has a larger audience than Today FM’s the Last Word with Matt Cooper, which fell 2,000 to 134,000, although the Today FM show is a half hour shorter than the Newstalk one.

 Morning pressure